apache/dubbo-rust/README_CN.md

 ### Tutorials

-- The [`protobuf-transport`][protobuf-transport] example provides a basic example for testing transport protobuf-message-object-data via HTTP/2.
+- The [`protobuf-transport`] example provides a basic example for testing transport protobuf-message-object-data via HTTP/2.
-- The [`grpc-gen`][grpc-gen] example provides a complete example of using bubbo-rust client/server grpc.
+- The [`grpc-gen`] example provides a complete example of using bubbo-rust client/server grpc.

 ### Contribution